resend/resend-python-example/README.md

-# Resend with Example
+# Resend with Python

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend with [Python](https://www.python.org).

 ## Prerequisites